modisulak/azul-board-game/README.md

 ---
 ### Testing
-The project uses black box testing to run predefined tests on the
+The project uses black box testing to run predefined tests on the application through I/O redirection.
+In most test cases, games are saved after performing an operation and then compared against an expected output.